AI use cases in manufacturing

 7. Generative design

-This is already in use in many industries like automotive, consumer goods, aerospace, construction, etc.
+Generative design, being a prime application of AI in manufacturing, is already in use in many industries, like automotive, consumer goods, aerospace, construction, etc.

 General Motors has ventured into this space to improve its vehicle design to be more eco-friendly and efficient.
 They went through an iterative design process, collecting inputs from multiple designers and stakeholders and transforming them into a 3d design prototype.